obirn/dotfiles/README.md

 Then, copy the .vimrc file from the repo:
 `cp /tmp/dotfiles/vimrc ~/.vimrc`

+Install the plugins:
+`vim +PluginInstall +qall`

+> Error like this might appear after typing the last command, but it is totally normal.
+`E185: Cannot find color scheme 'codedark'`
+> Just press Enter.

+Plugins should then install.
+You can then close this window and use vim ! ✅

 Here you go, now you should have the vimrc file in your configuration.